Ivan Johnson: Education

 Johnson was educated at Queen's College, Nassau, Bahamas and the Seaford Court Preparatory School at Malvern Link, Worcestershire.
 His high school education was completed at Malvern College where he took O and A levels.
 His A levels included English literature and Spanish.
 He later studied Spanish during a summer break at the University of Valladolid.

+Cricketer

+Johnson batted left-handed and bowled orthodox slow left-arm spin.

 Junior cricketing (1966 to 1971)

 In 1966, at age 13, Johnson was the first boy to score a century for Seaford Court Preparatory School.
 In that year, during his last summer at Seaford Court, he hit three hundreds, including one score of 150 not out.
 The headmaster, Geoffrey Milton, himself an Old Malvernian, was proud of Johnson's outstanding batting performances.
 However, Milton bemoaned the fact that Johnson cost him a fortune in lost cricket balls by constantly hitting balls out of the school's grounds.
 Johnson was the first and (as yet) only boy to hit a straight six, a huge distance over the sight screen, into the adjoining field.

 From 1968 to 1971, Johnson was a player in the Malvern XI and was its captain in 1971.
 He played for the All-England Schools senior and junior (Under-16s) teams.
 He was also a member of Malvern's soccer first XI in the 1969 to 1970 season and the rackets first pair in the 1970 to 1971 season.